Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Methodology

 \subsection{Overall training framework}

-The proposed proxy target framework is shown in Fig.\ref{fig:big_fig}(c).
-The proxy actor network contains continuous activations that replace the discontinuous SNN target actor network.
-Instead of explicit parameters update, the proxy actor is updated implicitly by approaching the output of the SNN actor, which is realized by minimizing the loss in Eq.\ref{eq:BC}.
-These modifications enable the proxy actor to smoothly and continuously alter its output towards the SNN actor, stabilizing the training process in the Actor-Critic framework.

-Besides, the target critc is updated explicitly by copying weights using the Polyak function since the critic network and the critic target are both ANN.
-Detailed pseudo codes for general training framework is proposed in the Appendix.
+The proposed proxy target framework is shown in Fig.~\ref{fig:big_fig}(c).
+The proxy actor network contains continuous activations of ANN that replace the discontinuous SNN target actor network.
+Instead of explicitly updating network parameters, the proxy actor is implicitly optimized to imitate the behavior of the online SNN actor by minimizing the loss in Eq.~\ref{eq:BC}.
+During each update episode, the proxy actor is optimized for $K$ iterations to reliably approximate the discrete SNN outputs, compensating for the greater representational difficulty.
+Meanwhile, the target critic is updated explicitly by copying weights using the Polyak function, as both the critic and target critic are conventional ANNs.
+The complete training procedure is summarized in Algorithm~\ref{algo:general}.

-Fig.\ref{fig:proxy_effect}(c) and (d) demonstrate that the proxy actor network not only updates continuously, but also approaches the outputs of the SNN actor.
-Noticing that there are minor fluctuations in the proxy network output (Fig.\ref{fig:proxy_effect}(c)), which are very similar to traditional soft target update for ANNs with a small amount of noise injection, a technique adopted in DRL to mitigate overfitting in value estimate \citep{TD3}.
+As demonstrated in Theorem~\ref{Thm:1} and Fig.~\ref{fig:proxy_effect}(c)-(d), the proxy actor not only produces smooth output transitions but also closely tracks the SNN actor’s behavior\footnote[1]{Minor fluctuations in the proxy network output (Fig.~\ref{fig:proxy_effect}(c)) resemble the stochasticity introduced by soft target updates with noise injection in DRL~\citep{TD3}, which can further reduce overfitting in value estimation.}.
+The proxy target framework effectively alleviates the instability caused by discrete and imprecise targets in traditional SNN–RL frameworks, resulting in a more stable training process within the Actor–Critic framework.

-It is worth noting that the proposed mechanism remains the energy-efficiency of SNN, as the proxy network and the critic network are only used for assisting training, bringing no computational overhead in deployment.
+It is worth noting that the proposed mechanism preserves the energy efficiency of SNNs, as the proxy network and the critic network are used exclusively during training and are discarded during deployment, introducing no additional computational overhead during deployment.